Professor-G/MicroLIA/docs/source/Examples.rst

 .. figure:: _static/tSNE_Projection_1.png
     :align: center
 |
-We can also plot the `feature selection history <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/ensemble_model/index.html#MicroLIA.ensemble_model.Classifier.plot_feature_opt>`_ as output by the feature optimization routine, which by default will associate the feature names with the index at which they are present in the ``data_x`` array; unless the ``training_set``  argument was input when creating the model, in which case the column names will be used to represent the features.
+We can also plot the `feature selection history <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/ensemble_model/index.html#MicroLIA.ensemble_model.Classifier.plot_feature_opt>`_ as output by the feature optimization routine, which by default will associate the feature names with the index at which they are present in the ``data_x`` array; unless the ``training_data``  argument was input when creating the model, in which case the column names will be used to represent the features.
 To override this at any point, we can input a custom ``feat_names`` list containing the custom names, especially helpful for publication purposes in which we may wish to properly format the feature names and/or include special characters using LaTex format.

 Additionally, we can set ``feat_names`` argument to 'default', which is only applicable if the features in the input `data_x` array were calculated using MicroLIA's `extract_features <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/extract_features/index.html#MicroLIA.extract_features.extract_all>`_. module (thus not applicable if using a custom data_x array or if the training data was generated elsewhere).